cake-build/website/input/docs/writing-builds/tools/installing-tools.md

 # Installing tools from other providers

-Out of the box NuGet is supported as provider for [Pre-processor directive] and [InstallTool].
+Out of the box NuGet and .NET Tools (since Cake 1.1) is supported as provider for [Pre-processor directive] and [InstallTool].
 More providers are available through [Modules](/extensions/).

 # Using tools from disk